Table of Contents

 Many people believe adopting a dog is as simple as finding the closest rescue, looking online, and bringing their new furry companion home.

-While this may occasionally work, you may be setting yourself up for disaster without the proper time, energy, and considerations.
+While this may occasionally work, you may be setting yourself up for disaster without the proper time, energy, and consideration.

 You’ll want to consider a few things before finding your next companion.